 Decorating my house for spring has always been something I looked forward to, especially after a long Midwest winter.
-This year I was too busy getting my house ready to sell so the only spring decorating I did was to add the DIY wreath that I made last year to the front door (because a Christmas wreath on the front door in March doesn't make a good first impression when you're trying to sell your house 😉 ).
+This year I was too busy getting my house ready to sell so the only spring decorating I did was to add the DIY spring wreath that I made last year to the front door (because a Christmas wreath on the front door in March doesn't make a good first impression when you're trying to sell your house 😉 ).

 This was such a quick and easy little project to do and only required a few supplies.

 Supplies for making a burlap bow

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.